mybeliefs/mybeliefs.github.io/docs/Old Testament/Law/genesis.md

 - Abraham moved into another region.
 Again he lied about his wife Sarah being his sister.
 - The king who took Sarah had a dream and was warned not to sleep with Sarah.
-- Abraham prayed to God to open the wombs of the King's wife and femal servants
+- Abraham prayed to God to open the wombs of the King's wife and female servants

 #### Ch 21